Complex group rings and group C*-algebras of group extensions: Introduction

 \begin{prob} Let $K$ be a field and let $G$ be a torsion-free group.
-Is every unit in $K[G]$ trivial, i.e. a scalar multiple of a group element? \end{prob}
+Is every unit in $K[G]$ trivial, \ie a scalar multiple of a group element? \end{prob}

-It has been answered affirmatively for special classes of groups (see \eg \cite{CrPa2013,Pa77}), but the general problem remains open.
+The unit problem has been answered affirmatively for special classes of groups (see \eg~\cite{CrPa2013,Pa77}), but in 2021 G. Gardam~\cite{Gardam} gave an example of a group ring $K[P]$ possessing non-trivial units, where $K$ is the field of two elements and $P$ is Passman's fours group.
+Building on Gardam's ideas, further counterexamples to the unit conjecture in positive characteristic were provided by A.~G.~Murray~\cite{Murray}.
 Another problem, which is closely related to the above problems, is the following.